-In the First Aid for Opioid Poisoning Emergencies Course, you will learn first aid skills and knowledge to prevent, recognize and respond to an opioid poisoning emergency.
-You will learn to administer intranasal naloxone and get your free intranasal naloxone kit.
+In the First Aid for Opioid Poisoning Emergencies Course, you will learn first aid skills and knowledge to prevent, recognize and respond to an opioid poisoning emergency and how to administer intranasal naloxone.

 Naloxone is a fast-acting drug that temporarily reverses the effects of opioid poisoning.